 - company transforming transactions or events; and

 - any other matters that are determined by the Continuous Disclosure Committee or the Chair of the DXFM Board to be of fundamental significance to Dexus.

 All announcements that do not require Board approval will be circulated to directors ‘for their information’ after the announcement has been made.

 Rumours, market speculation or leaks may cause the creation of a false market.
-Generally it is DEXUS policy not to comment on rumours.
+Generally, it is Dexus's policy not to comment on rumours.
 However, we may be required to release information to prevent or correct a false market.

-The EGM – Investor Relations, Communications & Research or delegate has responsibility for monitoring media and the market.
-The EGM – Investor Relations, Communications & Research will refer any matters of concern to the Continuous Disclosure Committee which will determine if there is evidence that a false market has been created.
+The EGM – Investor Relations, Communications & Sustainability or delegate has responsibility for monitoring media and the market.
+The EGM – Investor Relations, Communications & Sustainability will refer any matters of concern to the Continuous Disclosure Committee which will determine if there is evidence that a false market has been created.